What Are the Key Factors When Managing a Restaurant?

 Customer service and the overall dining experience continue to grow in importance, and this is fully dictated by your waitstaff.
-So it’s important to keep your employees happy.
+So it’s important to keep your front of house and back of house employees happy.
 A good measure of your staff’s happiness is employee retention and turnover rates.

 Compared to other industries, the restaurant industry sees higher turnover.
 Employee turnover rates for the restaurant and accommodations sector are at 72.1 percent, according to the Bureau of Labor Statistics.

 Most employees leave one restaurant to work for another because they are either underpaid or overworked, have few promotional opportunities, or don’t agree with the restaurant’s goals.

 What can you do as a restaurant owner to ensure higher employee retention?
 As you manage a restaurant, be sure to implement and promote the following:

 - Transparency: Be transparent with your employees.
 Employee wages and tips are always an important topic to discuss openly and consistently.